docsifyjs/docsify/docs/README.md

 ## Community

-Users and the development team are usually in the [Gitter chat room](https://gitter.im/docsifyjs/Lobby).
+Users and the development team are usually in the [Discord server](https://discord.gg/3NwKFyR).